koeaw/test/.github/PULL_REQUEST_TEMPLATE.md

----
-name: "Fix or feature"
-about: "Fix a bug, add an enhancement or contribute a new feature"
-labels: needs-review

----

 **Describe your changes**
 A clear and concise description of what your pull request achieves.
 Use bullet points to list individual changes where sensible, e.g. if your PR combines multiple changes